Iranian Woman

 Friday, November 02, 2007

 Why some Iranians are desensitized to the crimes of the Iranian regime?!
 This is a regime that invests millions of dollars for its terrorist activities around the world and its people suffer from poverty and oppression.
-In this movie we can see worms emerging through the skin of its living human host in the streets of Tehran!
+In this movie we can see worms emerging through the skin of the living-human-host in the streets of Tehran.

 Thursday, November 01, 2007